 - Drilling – Drilling into a hydrocarbon bearing zone that could release hydrocarbon vapors.

 - Completions and Well Servicing – These jobs require handling of flammable liquids, fracking operations, and working close to open wellbores or frac flowback tanks.

 - Gas Processing – This work near equipment containing hydrocarbons and maintenance on natural gas compressors can expose worker to flash fire dangers.

 - Production – In particular, manually lighting burners, venting and blowing down process equipment, and transferring liquid hydrocarbons in or out of a transport truck.

 - Hot-tap and in-service welding

 Flash Fire Risks in the Oil & Gas Field are Dangerous Industrial Accidents

 Employers must provide employees with a safe place to work.
 Although not all hazards can be anticipated, training employees can help keep them safe.
-So too, can providing workers with the equipment they need to safely do their job.
+You may also need to conduct training for your employees on what to do in terms of first aid (check this out to know more about treating such injuries) in the event of a burn injury.
+Also, providing workers with the equipment they need to safely do their job can be helpful.

 When a flash fire strikes and workers are injured, they may need the helped of a skilled personal injury to get the compensation they deserve.
 Contact Mynor E. Rodriguez today for a free consultation.